oasys-kit/shadow3/README.txt

   shadow_bind_idl_test.pro

 README files:
-  README.txt
+  README.txt (this file)
-  README_API.TXT
+  README_API.txt
   README_CRL.txt
   README_MPI.txt
-  README_ShadowTools.txt
+  README_PYTHON.txt
+  source.nml   (description of the source variables, as in start.00) oe.nml       (description of the optical element variables, as in start.01)

+Data files:
+  PRELIB1.DAT and PRELIB2.DAT (data file containg the oprical library)

+Directories:
+  PRIMER_INPUT_FILES  (script to run all the examples discussed in the Primer)

 4 Building SHADOW
 ----------------
-  Check the Makefile if you need to redefine compilers etc.
+  Check (edit) the Makefile if you need to redefine compilers etc.

   The use of Makefile is documented in its header.
 Basically: make           : builds shadow3 the main program